satwika787/fake_news_detection/README.md

 ## Dataset

 The dataset used for this project is the training dataset in CSV format.
 It contains information about news articles, including their authors, titles, and labels (real or fake).
+Link to the dataset : 'https://www.kaggle.com/competitions/fake-news/data?select=train.csv'

 ## Usage